Peabody Conservatory (Johns Hopkins University)

 Founded in: 1857

-Programs Offered: Artist Diploma (AD), Bachelor of Music (BM) – Flute Performance, Doctor of Musical Arts (DMA) – Flute Performance, Graduate Diploma (GD), Master of Music (MM) – Flute Performance, Preparatory Division / Pre-College
+Programs Offered: Bachelor of Music (BM) – Flute Performance, Master of Music (MM) – Flute Performance, Doctor of Musical Arts (DMA) – Flute Performance, Graduate Diploma (GD), Artist Diploma (AD), Preparatory Division / Pre-College

 Founder(s): George Peabody

-Areas of Study: Chamber Music, Composition, Contemporary Music & Improvisation, Flute Performance, Music Education, Orchestral Studies
+Areas of Study: Flute Performance, Chamber Music, Orchestral Studies, Contemporary Music & Improvisation, Composition, Music Education

-Ages & Levels Accepted: Graduate (Master’s, DMA, PhD), Postgraduate / Artist Diploma, Professional Development / Continuing Education, Undergraduate (Bachelor’s)
+Ages & Levels Accepted: Undergraduate (Bachelor’s), Graduate (Master’s, DMA, PhD), Postgraduate / Artist Diploma, Professional Development / Continuing Education

-Performance Opportunities: Chamber Orchestra, Contemporary Music Ensemble, Opera Orchestra, Solo Recitals, Symphony Orchestra, Wind Ensemble
+Performance Opportunities: Symphony Orchestra, Chamber Orchestra, Wind Ensemble, Contemporary Music Ensemble, Opera Orchestra, Solo Recitals

-Events hosted: Community Events, Concert Series, Masterclasses, Workshops
+Events hosted: Masterclasses, Concert Series, Workshops, Community Events

 Founded in 1857, the Peabody Conservatory in Baltimore, Maryland, is the oldest conservatory in the United States and part of Johns Hopkins University.
 The flute program offers rigorous classical training while also embracing contemporary music and interdisciplinary study.
 Students benefit from access to world-class faculty, the resources of a major research university, and opportunities to perform in professional-caliber ensembles.